Author: underground aspergian

 Desperate parents often contribute to research organizations seeking a cure for OSD and, believing early intervention to be vital, are willing to pay large sums for intensive behavioral treatments.
 In most cases, behavioral intervention consists of locking an OSD child in a “playroom” for lengthy periods and forcing the child to engage in solitary activities.
 Although OSD children find isolation to be extremely distressing, such treatment is regarded as a therapeutic method of correcting social maladjustment and improving the child’s ability to conform to behavioral expectations.
 Sound scientific research with control-group comparisons is lacking, however, and there is considerable anecdotal evidence suggesting that OSD children may develop symptoms of post-traumatic stress after being subjected to prolonged isolation.

 Educational opportunities for OSD children are often limited.
 Because of their difficulties in reading and using computers, they may not be able to participate fully in conventional schooling.
-Moreover, their lack of the intense focus and obsessive intellectual curiosity that characterizes most Nientese children handicaps them further.
+Moreover, their lack of the intense focus and obsessive intellectual curiosity that characterize most Nientese children handicaps them further.
 They are likely to be placed in special-needs programs where their assignments are simple and unchallenging.
 This is deemed adequate because no one expects them to be able to hold jobs and be self-supporting.
 Even if an OSD applicant met the criteria for an available job, the obvious differences in speech and body language would almost certainly cause the applicant to be disqualified during the initial interview.

 In what amounts to a civil rights movement, a number of “Socies,” as they often call themselves, have been arguing that they are just different, not defective, and that they would be able to lead productive lives if their differences were accepted.
 This argument has met with very little sympathy from the majority population.
 Most Nientese are convinced that OSD sufferers, because of their mental deficits, are incapable of understanding the extent of the sacrifices made by their parents and communities to ensure that they receive the best care and treatment for their disorder.
 In addition, the activist groups are often perceived as consisting of higher-functioning individuals who do not comprehend the tragic affliction of severe OSD.